The Best TV Deals to Shop This Week: Samsung, LG, Sony and More

-The best TV deals right now include top-rated 4K and 8K models up to 50% off.
+The best TV deals right now include top-rated 4K and 8K screens up to 50% off.

 There's no shortage of TV deals for all budgets and needs every week.
 Currently, major retailers like Samsung, Amazon, Walmart and Best Buy are stacked with savings on 4K, 8K, QLED and OLED displays.
 Whether you're on the hunt for a compact 32-inch smart TV or the immersive home theatre experience of a 85-inch 4K OLED TV, we really see no reason to pay full price for a screen with crystal-clear picture.